wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Screenshots ==

 1. Example of the Widgets Admin Panel.
-2. Example of the Page Admin Panel.
+2. Example of the Edit Post Admin Panel.
-3. Example of the Main Settings Panel.
+3. Example of the Profiles Panel.
-4. Example of the Advanced Settings Panel.
+4. Example of the Post Selection Panel.
 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 2.0.4 =
+* Fixed bug affecting php 5.3 and lower that was causing get_meta() to return a truncated value when the value was a scalar.
+* Made both pages and posts available in the "Use Profiles from" menu

+= 2.0.3 =
+* Fixed save_post action that was incorrectly failing nonce validation for post types other than post and page
+* Moved Widget form object init to admin constructor

+= 2.0.2 =
+* Fixed incorrect Nav Menu option values on both Parent and Child Profile forms.

+= 2.0.1 =
+* Overhauled most of the code to simplify logic flow and enable filter and action hooks for extensibility
+* Replaced 'Categories' with 'Terms' to include any taxonomies associated with selected post types
+* Reorganized User Interface to be more intuitive
+* Added new 'content' option to allow action hooks to replace default content
+* Added autoloading to reduce memory footprint

 = 1.4.6 =
-* Added Spanish Translation by jelena kovacevic
+* Spanish translation courtesy of Andrew Kurtis at WebHostingHub.com
 * Changed page-specific widget to run only if is_singular (excluding search, archive and date queries)

 = 1.4.5 =